rai-project/rai/user_guide.md

 rai:
   version: 0.2 # this is required
   image: nimbix/ubuntu-cuda-ppc64le:latest # nimbix/ubuntu-cuda-ppc64le:latest is a docker image
-                                           # Users can specify any docker image found on dockerhub
+                                           # Users can specify any docker image found on Docker Hub
 resources:
   cpu:
     architecture: ppc64le